Algorithms for bounding contribution for histogram estimation under user-level privacy: Experiments

-To conduct experiments on real life datasets, we calculate the top $d$ elements in the datasets, and only run experiments on these elements.
-We measure the relative loss of $\hat{N}$, defined as:

 We evaluate different algorithms for estimating the clipping threshold $C$ for the Gaussian mechanism given in Algorithm~\ref{alg-clipping}.
-We compare the performance of the following methods: $(a)$ $C^*$: The non-private clipping threshold given in Theorem~\ref{thm:gaussian-2opt}. $(b)$ \emph{DP-$M$-quantile}: inspired by the 2-approximation quantile in \citep{amin2019bounding}, we set $C$ to be the $M^{th}$ largest value of $m_i$, where $M$ is given in Theorem~\ref{thm:gaussian-2opt}.
-We estimate it by gradient descent with differential privacy, e.g. \citet[Section 2]{andrew2021differentially}. $(c)$ $C_{\text{DPSGD}}$: estimation of $C^*$ with DPSGD algorithm (Corollary~\ref{cor:bassily}). and $(d)$ $C_{\text{output}}$: estimation of $C^*$ with output pertubation (Algorithm~\ref{alg-convex}).
+We compare the performance of the following methods: $(i)$ $C^*$: The non-private clipping threshold given in Theorem~\ref{thm:gaussian-2opt}. $(ii)$ \emph{DP-$M$-quantile}: inspired by the 2-approximation quantile in \citep{amin2019bounding}, we set $C$ to be the $M^{th}$ largest value of $\|N_i\|_2$, where $M$ is given in Theorem~\ref{thm:gaussian-2opt}.
+We estimate it by gradient descent with differential privacy, e.g. \citet[Section 2]{andrew2021differentially}.
+This corresponds to a slightly different private version of the clipped-mean estimator in \citet[Section 3]{huang2021instance}. $(iii)$ $C_{\text{DPSGD}}$: estimation of $C^*$ with DPSGD algorithm (Corollary~\ref{cor:bassily}). and $(iv)$ $C_{\text{output}}$: estimation of $C^*$ with output pertubation (Algorithm~\ref{alg-convex}).

 In Figure \ref{fig:hist-experiment}, we show the comparison of these threshold estimation algorithms with different choices of $d$ in $[100, 5000]$.
 The results with both datasets are similar, but SNAP has much higher errors, possibly because of the location information in SNAP is more non-i.i.d compared to the words in Sentiment140.
-Setting $C$ to $\emph{DP-$M$-quantile}$ inspired by the 2-approximation quantile in \citep{amin2019bounding}, without any theoretical support, and the errors are relatively high.
-For Algorithm~\ref{alg-convex}, we run experiments with $C_m = \emph{\text{DP-$M$-quantile}}$, and a fixed $C_m=150$ (see the Supplementary materials).
+Setting $C$ to $\emph{DP-$M$-quantile}$ according to \citep{amin2019bounding} and \cite{huang2021instance} does not have any theoretical support, and the errors are relatively high.
+For Algorithm~\ref{alg-convex}, we run experiments with $\Cmax = \emph{\text{DP-$M$-quantile}}$ and $\Cmax = 150$ (see Appendix~\ref{sec:cm15-experiment}).
 Of all the algorithms, $C_{\text{DPSGD}}$ has similar performance to the true $C^*$ without differential privacy.